 Confirmation of Christine Jordan as the P&C Vice President.
 David forwarded the motion.
 Oli seconded it.

-WACCSO Annual conference is due to be held on the 18-19th of August.
+WACCSO Annual Conference is due to be held on the 18-19th of August.
 One person is funded to attend the conference.
-David moves that one place is funded by the P&C. Anna seconds.
+David moves that one additional place is funded by the P&C, to the tune of $150.
+Anna seconds.
 All in favor.
 Chris and Libby volunteer to attend the conference.

-Adding David and Libby as bank signatories.
-Signatories would now be David, Christine, Anna, Simon, Libby, Lisa and Oli.
+The P&C confirmed that it is adding David Foot and Libby Bond as bank signatories.
+Signatories will now be David Foot, Christine Jordan, Anna Scott, Simon Rigby, Libby Bond, Lisa Whitely and Oliver Pachter.

-David informed the meeting that Simon Millman MP invited the executive committee to lunch.
-It was a very generous offer.
-The executives would like to thank Simon for his generous hospitality.
+David informed the meeting that Hon.
+Simon Millman MP hosted the P&C Executive Committee for lunch at Parliament House on May 8, 2018.
+It was very much appreciated.
+The Executives would like to thank Simon for his generous hospitality.
 David will send a thank you letter.

 Roy requested access to the online registry of events.
 Oli has the credentials and will send them to Libby to put in a special file.
 There is a weblink available to keep it simple.
 Oli stated that the chosen online booking service was Try Booking.
 They charge fees of $0.30 per transaction.
 He was unaware of any other fees.
 In comparison Tidy HQ takes 5% of profit.

-Kiss and drop action item A surveyor is required but it hasn’t happened yet.
-Two trees have been removed.
-Christine advised the meeting that the project will have to be requoted and asked if there is a possibility of funding.
+Kiss and drop action item: A surveyor is required but hasn’t been appointed yet.
+Two trees have been removed to facilitate the driveway extension.
+Christine advised the meeting that the project needs to be requoted and said she believed some funding may be available through the Education Department.
+The school will follow up on this.

-Christine raised the building of a roof for the bike racks.
-She asked whether there are any funding possibilities.
-David offered to follow up with Jen Calhnan on any funding that may be available.
+Christine raised the building of a roof or cover for the bike racks.
+She said she believed the P&C could get a grant from Your Move, and that Dr Elaine Lewis would need to be involved with the application for this as she runs the Your Move program at Coolbinia.
+David offered to follow up with P&C Grants Officer Jen Calnan on any funding that may be available.

 NEXT MEETING